-The food at MEATliqour is burger-centric and highly sought after.
-Queues are inevitable as the restaurant doesn’t take reservations, but going off-peak can help bypass the waiting.
+The food at MEATliqour is burger-centric, highly sought after and although the inevitable queues are made my more so by the fact that the restaurant doesn’t take reservations, going off-peak can help bypass the waiting.
 With this in mind, we arrive just after noon to a queue-less MEATliquor, feeling as if death itself has been cheated.
 The vibe inside is trashy, loud and darkened.
 Conversation from neighbouring tables feels thunderous, as if the acoustics are specifically tailored to be deafening.
 The walls are covered in clashing graffiti so that both the ears and eyes are overwhelmed.
 The tongue is about to feel the same treatment.

 There is a good amount of choice on the menu; a ‘dead hippie’ burger is oozy and slippery with melted cheese.
 Tomatoey sauce squelches out of the bun as bites are taken, dribbling down fingers and wrists with bits of onion.
 The double beef patties are thick, juicy-pink and covered in liquid cheese.
 A jaw-distending bite of toasted bun, cheese, pickle and bounteous amounts of meat gives smooth and unutterable pleasure.
 Every other burger may be ruined for me henceforth.

 The vegetarian option is just as ample, consisting of butter-sautéed mushrooms and wedges of grilled haloumi.
 Sure, it doesn’t have that same dirty smack of gunky American cheese, but it is no less robust as a burger.
 The mess and ooze factor matches that of the dead hippie, and yet neither of the burgers fall apart.
 Both can be set down without the fear of them crumbling whilst sides are eaten.